Need to make your prints look super smooth? Or perhaps you just want rid of those layer lines to make your print look more 'factory finished'?

 The good news is with each finer grit, you don't need to spend as much time sanding that layer.

 (after using 1000 grit sandpaper it'll start to look really smooth)

 3. Keep working up the sizes, from 400 to 600, then to 800 and upwards.
 Don't miss out steps when you get to 2000.
-It'll feel really smooth, and will polish nicely at that level - but if you want a mirror finish you need to build to 3000.

 (here we're at 3000 grit; you can start to see the shine before you've polished)

 4. The final (and most fun) part is when you actually get to start polishing PLA prints.
 Layering up those sandpaper increments doesn't feel like you've made much progress, but once you polish up, the final finish looks great.

 How to smooth out 3D prints polished to that mirror finish?
 Well, we've found you just need any good liquid metal polish.
 Our favourite is the ol' trusty Brasso.